hashicorp/terraform/website/source/docs/providers/aws/r/rds_cluster.html.markdown

 * `port` - (Optional) The port on which the DB accepts connections
 * `vpc_security_group_ids` - (Optional) List of VPC security groups to associate with the Cluster
+* `snapshot_identifier` - (Optional) Specifies whether or not to create this cluster from a snapshot.
+This correlates to the snapshot ID you'd find in the RDS console, e.g: rds:production-2015-06-26-06-05.
 * `storage_encrypted` - (Optional) Specifies whether the DB cluster is encrypted.
 The default is `false` if not specified.
 * `apply_immediately` - (Optional) Specifies whether any cluster modifications
      are applied immediately, or during the next maintenance window.
 Default is